The most important social media platforms at a glance

 Strengthening customer loyalty

-Facebook is widely considered to be the mother of all social media platforms and its most basic functions consist of providing an outlet for its members to communicate with each other as well as with private companies.
-The official profile pages of services or brands are home to a constant exchange of praise, criticism, and reports of user experiences.
+Facebook is widely considered to be the mother of all social media platforms and its most basic functions consist of providing an outlet for its members to communicate with each other as well as with private companies, through various Facebook marketing campaigns.
+A services or a brand's social media page is often home to a constant exchange of praise, criticism, and reports of user experiences.
 And while this real time interaction can be a challenge for community managers, it also presents attractive possibilities for strengthening customer loyalty.

 Facebook adds 500,000 new users every day, that's 6 new profiles every second!